 Opening Week of Deer Season in Illinois

 The opening week of archery season can be a great time to get an opportunity at trophy whitetails in Pike County, Illinois.
 Deer season starts on October 1st in Illinois every year.
-We offer a 6 night, 5 day bowhunting package at the lodge.
+We offer a 6-night, 5-day bowhunting package for this opening week hunt.
 After a long spring and summer of running trail cameras, putting in food plots, prepping treestands and scouting, the whitetail guides at the lodge are excited to start chasing several of their target bucks they’ve been keeping tabs on all summer.
-Through the use of trail cameras, scouting, glassing and food plots specifically created for our early season bowhunts across our 5,000 acres that we intensely manage for mature bucks, our clients are put in quality position to harvest a trophy deer.
+Through the use of trail cameras, scouting, glassing and food plots specifically created for our early season bow hunts across our 5,000 acres that we intensely manage for mature bucks, our clients are put in quality position to harvest a trophy whitetail.

 Find the Food- Find the Whitetails

 Food sources are key in attracting and holding deer during the early deer season.
 Ladino clover, oats and rye food plots are still full of moisture and lush green at this stage of the season and deer readily prefer them while the rest of the woody browse in the timber starts to “dry” and becomes less palatable to deer.
 Several of our food plots are small, ambush style plots that are strategically planted to funnel deer past our treestand locations within bow range.
 These smaller “kill plots” that are tucked in close to bedding areas are an extremely effective method of hunting mature whitetails during this time of the season.

 Morning hunts during the opening week of the season will either be in transition areas where deer are funneling back into bedding from their destination food sources or in hardwoods around white oaks.
 Acorns are whitetails #1 food source throughout much of the fall, several of our stand locations are within bow range of mature white oaks.
 Morning hunts can be just as productive as evening hunts during opening week so long we have the right weather conditions.